hop-protocol/docs/js-sdk/getting-started.md

 Note: The `amountOutMin` will be `0` if one is not specified.
 You can use the result from `getSendData(...)` to calculate the estimated `amountOutMin` value.

+Note: Do not set `destinationAmountOutMin` and `destinationDeadline` when sending to L1.
+There is no AMM on L1 so these parameters should not be used, otherwise the calculated transferId will be invalid the transfer will be unbondable.

 #### Specify custom deadline

 ```javascript